gtg124x/realTime/realTimeEvent/README.md

 \i ~/realTime/realTimeEvent/sql/create_vw_events.sql
 ```

-## This gets executed ever hour...
+## In a seperate terminal, This gets executed ever hour...
 **EventRetriever (processes raw data into events, puts them into database) and marks if event belongs to cell**<br />
 ```
 chmod a+x EventRetriever.py